johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 ...
 ```

 This route is fairly straightforward.
-We don't need to check to see if the user is logged in, since this will be our view which asks the user to authenticate with Twitter.
+We don't need to check to see if the user is logged in, since this will be our view which asks the user to authenticate with GitHub.

 **/logout**